Medical benefits of Taraweeh

 - Praying reduces tension and depression

-- Praying increases burning rate of calories especially after break-fasting
+- Praying increases the burning rate of calories especially after break-fasting

 - Regulates body metabolism, as blood circulates easily in the veins due to the regular movement of body parts

-- Diabetic patients need to practice prayers after break –fast, as they suffer from high level of blood sugar especially after meals.
+- Diabetic patients need to practice prayers after breakfast, as they suffer from a high level of blood sugar, especially after meals.

 - Praying keeps straight body posture for longer periods, as Muslim stand straight in Prayers for almost quarter an hour in one Rak’ah, this period is sufficient to widen his chest muscle and facilitates normal breathing.

-- Ablution and praying helps keep Muslim clean all the day, washing hands, face and legs could not be performed five times daily unless by a Muslim.
+- Ablution and praying help keep Muslim clean all the day, washing hands, face, and legs could not be performed five times daily unless by a Muslim.

 Wish you a blessed Ramadan.